 Labor Induction Abortion (Second and Third Trimester) Although very few women choose labor abortions, some women end their pregnancies through abortion with this procedure during the second or third trimesters.

 This abortion procedure ends a pregnancy by first causing the death of a fetus through a lethal dose of a chemical.
 The fetus is then birthed, which can take 10 to 24 hours in a hospital labor and delivery unit.

-Misoprostol, which is also used to induce labor in an early medication abortion, is used to start labor in a labor induction abortion.
-Mifepristone, also used an early medication abortion, is sometimes given as part of the process of a labor induction abortion.
+Misoprostol, which is used to induce labor in an early medication abortion, is also used to start labor in a labor induction abortion.
+Mifepristone, used as an early medication abortion, is sometimes given as part of the process of a labor induction abortion.